Major in Japanese

 Majors are strongly recommended to fulfill half of the history portion of their College core requirement by taking at least one course in Japanese history.
 A variety of Japanese studies courses are also available through other departments, including Economics, Government, International Affairs, Theology, and Art.
 These can be taken as free electives, or in some cases to fulfill core requirements.
 Outside courses can often be counted toward an Asian Studies Certificate for interested students.
 Students should seek help from their department advisors to develop a well-integrated academic program built around their interests and drawing upon this rich variety of resources.

-Students are encouraged to further their understanding of Japanese culture by participating in the Japan Club, which conducts social and educational activities.
+Students are encouraged to further their understanding of Japanese culture by participating in the Japan Network, which conducts social and educational activities.
 Also, a wide range of literary and audio-visual materials concerning Japan is available at the University library.
 The Freer and Sackler Galleries of Art hold one of the finest collections of East Asian art in the world.
 The Library of Congress has the largest collection of Japanese books and periodicals outside Japan.

 12 courses, including: